TicaGit/yolov8_tsd/OUR_README.md

 say wich sign corespond to which class name

+The defined traffic signs are given in the image at the end of the readme.

 ### models:

 Before everything, one must first download the models from google drive and put them in the correct files.